anoma/nspec/docs/tutorial/engines/template/index.md

 what should go into a certain section;
 this will become clear if you
 look at a template an its example side by side.
+Finally,
+we add footnotes to point out related topics.

 [^1]: The reason we split up the files is
     the need for several different Juvix files